Home / Study Abroad Scholarships

 Question: What academic terms are eligible for OSA scholarships?

-Answer: Students applying to study abroad during thr fall/spring semester, summer, or academic year are eligible to apply.
+Answer: Students applying to study abroad during the fall/spring semester, summer, or academic year are eligible to apply.

 Q: What are the eligibility requirements to be considered for an OSA Scholarship?

-A: Students who have high financial need, are in an underrepresented group in study abroad, are studying abroad in regions that are uncommonly selected by study abroad participants, or will take courses in a foreign language abroad will be prioritized to receive scholarships.
+A: Students who are studying abroad in regions that are uncommonly selected by study abroad participants or will take courses in a foreign language abroad will be prioritized to receive scholarships.

 Regions that are uncommonly selected by study abroad participants: